jjenco/site_v0/_pages/about.md

 news: true
 social: true
 ---

+I am Ph.D. student working in the School of Electrical and Computer Engineering at Cornell University.
+He received the Master’s and Bachelor’s degree from the University of Notre Dame in the USA and from Universidad Nacional de Ingenieria in Peru, respectively.
+He works on the design and epitaxial growth of III-Nitride heterostructures with focus on tunneling and light emitting devices.
+He has authored several publications in peer-reviewed journals and presented his work in multiple conferences in the field such as IWN and ICNS.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.